Zack Snyder

 Early Life and Background

-Zachary Edward Snyder was born in Green Bay, Wisconsin, and was raised in Connecticut.
-His mother, Marsha Manley, worked as a painter and photography teacher and bought him his first film camera; his father, Charles Edward Snyder, worked as an executive recruiter.
-Snyder has an older sister, Audrey, and an older brother, Sam, who died in a car accident when Snyder was a teenager.
+Zachary Edward Snyder was born on March 1, 1966, in Green Bay, Wisconsin, and was raised in Riverside, a section of Greenwich, Connecticut.
+His mother, Marsha Manley, was a painter and photography teacher who nurtured his artistic side and bought him his first film camera.
+His father, Charles Edward “Ed” Snyder, worked as an executive recruiter.
+He has an older sister, Audrey, and an older brother, Sam, who died in a car accident during Snyder’s teenage years.

-Snyder struggled with dyslexia in school and made his first short films while in secondary school using the camera his mother provided.
-He studied painting for a year at Heatherley School of Fine Art in England and later attended the Art Center College of Design in Pasadena, California, where he graduated with a BFA in film in 1989; his classmates included future directors Michael Bay and Tarsem Singh.
+As a young man, Snyder struggled with dyslexia in high school, where he used his mother’s camera to make an unflattering short film about his school’s administration that got him expelled.
+He later studied painting for a year at Heatherley School of Fine Art in England before returning to the United States to pursue filmmaking.
+He then enrolled at Art Center College of Design in Pasadena, California, where his classmates included fellow future Hollywood directors Michael Bay and Tarsem Singh.
+He graduated with a Bachelor of Fine Arts in film in 1989.

 Early Career (1989–2003)